 The requirements covering the calculation of TP are addressed through various activities, in particular, Actuarial Function review of the calculations and the membership of oversight committees.
-A number of reports during the year are provided to the Board or committees on the data, models, methodologies, assumptions and results of the EBS TP calculation.
+A number of reports during the year are provided to the Board or Committees on the data, models, methodologies, assumptions and results of the EBS TP calculation.

 The Actuarial Function contributes to the effective implementation of the risk management system through various activities and the membership of a number of key committees with risk and financial reporting responsibilities.
-Areas of focus, both within the responsibility of the risk function and more generally, with significant levels of Actuarial Function involvement include: the Internal Model and the Bermuda Solvency Capital Requirement ("BSCR"); the CISSA; identifying, measuring and monitoring risks; asset-liability modelling (including Matching Adjustment ("MA") and liquidity management); product pricing; financial reporting and business plans.
+Areas of focus, both within the responsibility of the risk function and more generally, with significant levels of Actuarial Function involvement include: the Bermuda Solvency Capital Requirement ("BSCR"); the CISSA; identifying, measuring and monitoring risks; asset-liability modelling (including liquidity management); product pricing; financial reporting and business plans.